waldophotos/waldo-node-kafka/README.md

 ## Documentation

+The Node Kafka library requires Node.js 6 or later.

 ### The Consumer

 The Consumer Constructor is a wrapper around the [kafka-rest package](https://github.com/confluentinc/kafka-rest-node) and its main purpose is to abstract away the kafka-rest interface and cope with connection issues or topic-not-found type of errors behind the scenes.
 You can now focus on your business.